 Finally, because the percentage of accesses is not steady enough, we cannot use this measurement to build profiles for each user.
 There are several reasons for this large variance on the file accesses.
 As we stated above, files accessed are affected heavily by the program execution.
 If the users execute some program that accesses files more often, the percentage will be changed.
 Second, some file accesses are not interesting or important.
 For example, when a program is executed, some ld_library files are almost always accessed.
-If we can differentiate between important and unimportant accesses, the statistical result on file accesses can give a more meaningful result.
+If we can differentiate Proceedings of the 2003 IEEE Workshop on Information Assurance United States Military Academy, West Point, NY June 2001 between important and unimportant accesses, the statistical result on file accesses can give a more meaningful result.
 However, this kind of task faces some problems, which are discussed in section VI.

-Figure 5.
-Directories accessed daily for user A (on the server)
+6 dav Figure 6.
+Direct ories accessed daily for user B (on the server)